The best washable sneakers to get you through the wet and rainy fall | CNN Underscored

 The advantages of a machine-washable shoe are many, ranging from sustainability to foot health.
 First of all, machine-washable shoes can be washed regularly, easily and thoroughly, which eliminates odor and moisture from the shoe and can be a great option for certain foot-related issues.

-“Washing your shoes inside and out decreases the likelihood of developing fungal (i.e. athletes foot), viral (i.e. warts) or bacterial infections in the feet,” Nelya Lobkova, DPM, board certified podiatrist at Step Up Footcare, said.
+“Washing your shoes inside and out decreases the likelihood of developing fungal (i.e., athlete’s foot), viral (i.e., warts) or bacterial infections in the feet,” Nelya Lobkova, DPM, board-certified podiatrist at Step Up Footcare, says.
 “Washable shoes also tend to have softer uppers, which accommodates people with wide feet or forefoot deformities such as bunions or hammertoes.”

 Machine-washable sneakers are also a great option if you want to extend the life of your shoe and keep it out of the landfill for as long as possible.
-Most washable sneakers are made from eco-friendly fibers such as wood, wool and sugar cane — and some are even made from recycled material that is made to hold up through the entire wash cycle.
+Most washable sneakers are made from eco-friendly fibers such as wood, wool and sugarcane — and some are even made from recycled material that is made to hold up through the entire wash cycle.

-That said, machine-washable shoes differ from non-washable shoes in that they have a single outsole that is stitched onto the upper material of the shoe and should be worn with that in mind.
-“These types of shoes do not have a separate midsole which offers additional support and structure to the shoe,” Lobkova said.
-“Thus machine washable shoes should be worn for shorter periods of standing/walking and also they are not recommended for high impact activity such as running.”
+That said, machine-washable shoes differ from nonwashable shoes in that they have a single outsole that is stitched onto the upper material of the shoe and should be worn with that in mind.
+“These types of shoes do not have a separate midsole, which offers additional support and structure to the shoe,” Lobkova says.
+“Thus, machine-washable shoes should be worn for shorter periods of standing/walking, and also they are not recommended for high-impact activity such as running.”

-Interested in lacing up your own pair of machine washable shoes?
+Interested in lacing up your own pair of machine-washable shoes?
 We’ve rounded up some of the best options online for the whole family — from lightweight shoes to hiking boots and everything in between.

 Women’s styles